dacogemini/blogHexo/source/_posts/hangman.md

 title: What a game of Hangman can teach us about Node.js.
 date: {{ date }}
 ---
-<p style='line-height: 26px; font-size: 18px;'>The example I am going to use is based on a 'Hangman' game written completely in Node.js.
+<p style='line-height: 26px; font-size: 18px;'>Welcome to the wonderful world of Node.js!
+The example I am going to use is based on a 'Hangman' game written completely in Node.js.
 I chose this example because it uses a lot of Node concepts and allows the reader to see a 'real-life' example of server-side Javascript in action.
 [View Github Repo](https://github.com/dacogemini/hangman_node_version)

 The first concept I'll cover is how to work with inputs in Node.js.
 There are a number of ways to work with inputs in Node.js.
 One way is to use the readline module. </p>